 Milfoil Control Program

 Prior to the creation of the Winnisquam Watershed Network in 2017, milfoil management in Lake Winnisquam was conducted on a localized basis and some areas of infestation had not been treated in more than 10 years.
 The WWN’s approach is to conduct milfoil management throughout the lake each year with the ultimate goal of reducing or eliminating the milfoil growth in infested areas and preventing further spread.
-In 2021, after 4 years of management, we’ve been able to manage each year’s milfoil growth with just diver-assisted harvesting and no herbicide treatment.
+Beginning in 2021, after 3 years of management, and continuing through 2023 we were able to manage each year’s milfoil growth with just diver-assisted harvesting and no herbicide treatment.

 Funding for the program comes from State grants, local matches from each of the five municipalities on the lake, and contributions from neighborhood associations and members.
 For more details on variable milfoil, see the Environmental Fact Sheet from the NHDES.